TWChennai/kotlin-workshop/basics/kotlin-basics-snippets.md

 fun getStringLength(obj: Any): Int? { //Any is a placeholder type for any kind of type.
 Rarely useful without casting :)
     if (obj !is String) return null

-    //can someone tell what the compiler is doing smartly here return obj.length
+    //What is the compiler is doing smartly here? return obj.length
 }

-//can someone tell what the compiler is doing smartly here. if (x !is String || x.length == 0) return
+//What is the compiler is doing smartly here? if (x !is String || x.length == 0) return

 //"Unsafe" cast operator